aangelopoulos/cfr-covid-19/README.md

 Rscript relative_cfr.r

 In order to change the relative cfr estimate, inside `relative_cfr.r`, change COUNTRY1 and COUNTRY2.
 If COUNTRY1==COUNTRY2, then it will calculate the absolute CFR based on a simulated outbreak.

+It is important to note, as in the paper, that the CFR is a time-dependent quantity.
+The package from Reich et al. which we use does not account for the fact that outbreaks may be at different stages when their relative CFR is queried; so comparing South Korea to Italy, for example, will give strange results.
+Aligning these outbreaks so their start times are roughly the same would help, but I haven't implemented this yet.
+In summary, for now, the relative comparison will be most helpful for comparing between current, ongoing outbreaks in similar stages (e.g. Germany and Italy).

 Ignore the warnings resulting from the EM procedure.
 (See coarseDataTools for details on this).